 With our regular TNW Answers sessions, we’ve given leaders and disruptors of decentralized tech a platform to discuss and explore the bleeding-edge of the industry.

-A series of prominent figures in blockchain have answered the questions of a curious cryptocurrency community in 2018, including Ripple Labs’ David Schwartz and long-serving cryptocurrency guru and Dogecoin creator Jameson Lopp.
+A series of prominent figures in blockchain have answered the questions of a curious cryptocurrency community in 2018, including Ripple Labs’ David Schwartz and long-serving cryptocurrency guru and Bitcoin engineer Jameson Lopp.

 Here are some of the highlights, just so you’re up to scratch before we head into a fresh year of TNW Answers.